KeyboardKit/website/pages/pro.md

 hero: /assets/heros/pro.png
 hero-title: KeyboardKit Pro

-description: KeyboardKit Pro unlocks features that take your keyboard to the next level.
+description: Take your keyboard to the next level
 ---

 {% include funnel-links.html active="pro" %}

 KeyboardKit is [open-source](/opensource) and completely free.
 KeyboardKit Pro unlocks pro features like [{{site.locale_count}} languages](/locales), autocomplete & autocorrect, an emoji keyboard, dictation, themes, and much more.

+KeyboardKit Pro has a separate [GitHub project]({{site.github_url_pro}}) with documentation, code examples, releases, etc.

 ## Pricing

 KeyboardKit Pro requires a [commercial license](/pricing) to be used.
 You can choose between three tiers.

-## GitHub

-KeyboardKit Pro has a separate [GitHub project]({{site.github_url_pro}}) with documentation, code examples, releases, etc.

 ## Languages